DrC0okie/HEIG_CLD_Labo2/README.md

 172.31.86.211 - - [29/Mar/2023:14:23:07 +0000] "GET /drupal/ HTTP/1.1" 200 10264 "-" "Apache-HttpClient/4.5.13 (Java/17.0.6)"
 ```

 So we can see that the load is balanced between our 2 instances.
-Furthermore, we can see in the chart below that the CPU usage of the 2 instances are increasing proportionally on both instances:
+Additionally, we can observe from the chart below that the CPU usage of both instances is increasing proportionally:

 ![](figures/CPU_Usage.png)